-According to Dr. JP Pawliw-Fry, an internationally renowned expert, trainer, and speaker at the Institute for Health and Human Potential (IHHP) and author of the book Performing Under Pressure.
+What can you do to maximize your interview success while under pressure?
+Some easy techniques can help you relax and put everything into perspective, according to Dr. JP Pawliw-Fry, an internationally renowned expert, trainer, and speaker at the Institute for Health and Human Potential (IHHP) and author of Performing Under Pressure.

 Know How Your Brain Works

 Be Open and Expansive